Yonathan Daza Player Props: Rockies vs. Mariners

-Yonathan Daza -- batting .316 with four doubles and five RBI in his past 10 games -- will be in action for the Colorado Rockies against the Seattle Mariners, with George Kirby on the mound, on April 15 at 9:40 PM ET.
+The Colorado Rockies and Yonathan Daza, who went 0-for-4 last time out, take on Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Mariners.
+He had a hitless performance in his most recent game (0-for-4) against the Mariners.

 Yonathan Daza Game Info & Props vs. the Mariners